What is vitiligo?

 - Light Therapy:

-- Narrow band ultraviolet B (NB-UVB) requires two to three treatment sessions per week for several months and is available in our Main Campus Dermatology Offices and selected Cleveland Clinic Family Health Centers.
+- Narrow band ultraviolet B (NB-UVB) requires two to three treatment sessions per week for several months.

-- Excimer Laser emits a wavelength of ultraviolet light at 308 nm close to that of narrow band UVB (311 nm).
-This is more practical for patients who do not have widespread or large lesions since it is delivered to small, targeted areas
+- Excimer Laser emits a wavelength of ultraviolet light close to that of narrow band UVB.
+This is better for patients who do not have widespread or large lesions since it is delivered to small, targeted areas.

 Vitiligo can cause psychological distress and has the ability to affect a person’s outlook and social interactions.
 The patient’s doctor may suggest that the patient receive counseling or attend a vitiligo support group.